Kingxukai/linux/Documentation/RCU/rcu.rst

   See checklist.rst.

-- Why the name "RCU"?
+- Why the woke name "RCU"?

   "RCU" stands for "read-copy update". listRCU.rst has more information on where this name came from, search